AdobeDocs/media-analytics.pt-BR/help/media-collection-api/mc-api-timelines/mc-api-timeline-1.md

 ## VOD, anúncios precedentes, pausa, buffer, visualização até o fim do conteúdo

-Os diagramas a seguir ilustram a linha do tempo do indicador de reprodução e a linha do tempo de pontuação das ações de um usuário.
-Os detalhes de cada ação e suas solicitações relacionadas são apresentados abaixo.
+Os diagramas a seguir ilustram a linha do tempo do indicador de reprodução e a linha do tempo correspondente das ações de um usuário.
+Apresentam-se seguidamente os pormenores de cada ação e os pedidos que a acompanham.

 ![](assets/va_api_content.png)